 Boeing Co.
-(BA)’s battery woes may not stop with the Dreamliner.
+(BA:US)’s battery woes may not stop with the Dreamliner.

 A unit of Kyoto, Japan-based GS Yuasa Corp.
 (6674), whose batteries are now under investigation after incidents that led to the worldwide grounding of Boeing’s 787 Dreamliner fleet, won a contract in August to supply lithium-ion battery cells to help power the International Space Station.
 Boeing oversees all contract work at the space station as the National Aeronautics Space Administration’s prime contractor.

 The batteries that will be supplied to NASA are different than the product used in the Dreamliner because the station requires power cells specifically designed for space, said Josh Byerly, a NASA spokesman at the Johnson Space Center in Houston.